What is Cold Brew Coffee? (Recipe + Tips)

 Here are some of my exclusive tips to take your cold brew experience to the next level.

-1. Best coffee to use for cold brew
+1. What’ the Best coffee to use for cold brew

 The best coffee to use for Cold brew is a nice Medium dark or Dark roast.
-Sweetness is the most desirable taste characteristic of cold brew and darker roasts spend more time in the roaster, developing more sugars, and giving your cold brew a delightful sweet taste.
+Sweetness is the most desirable taste characteristic of cold brew, and darker roasts have more sugars compared to lighter roasts, which gives your cold brew a delightfully sweet taste.

 But here’s a tip: don’t go overboard with those extra dark roasts.
 I learned this the hard way.
 One time, I used an Italian roast, thinking more roast equals more flavor.
 Boy, was I wrong!
 It was so bitter, I almost swore off cold brew.
 You see, when beans are roasted too dark, they can release more bitter compounds during the long steeping process.